arturops/DataAnalyst/README.md

 >**Recommendations:**
 Check the **European Soccer** notebook (uses a SQLite DB, Pandas, 2D and 3D plots) For hypothesis testing review the **Stroop Effect** notebook, it has a simple explanation on how to do Boostrapping and t-test one-tail
+Review the **Twitter Data Wrangling** to learn the data wrangling process.
 If you want to brush up basic SQL queries, check the **SQL Appendix**

 1. [Temperature Trends per Year](./TemperatureTrends/Temperature_Trends.ipynb)